Nonlinear Heterogeneous Bayesian Decentralized Data Fusion: Abstract

 \section{Abstract}

-In multi-robot applications, inference over large state spaces can often be divided into smaller overlapping sub-problems that can then be collaboratively solved in parallel over `separate' subsets of states.
-To this end, the factor graph decentralized data fusion (FG-DDF) framework was developed to analyze and exploit conditional independence in \emph{heterogeneous} Bayesian decentralized fusion problems, in which robots update and fuse pdfs over different locally overlapping random states.
-This allows robots to efficiently use smaller probabilistic models and sparse message passing to accurately and scalably fuse relevant local parts of a larger global joint state pdf, while accounting for data dependencies between robots.
-Whereas prior work required limiting assumptions about network connectivity and model linearity, this paper relaxes these to empirically explore the applicability and robustness of FG-DDF in more general settings.
-We develop a new heterogeneous fusion rule which generalizes the homogeneous covariance intersection algorithm, and test it in multi-robot tracking and localization scenarios with non-linear motion/observation models under communication dropout.
-Simulation and linear hardware experiments show that, in practice, the FG-DDF continues to provide consistent filtered estimates under these more practical operating conditions, while reducing computation and communication costs by more than $95\%$, thus enabling the design of scalable real-world multi-robot systems.
+The factor graph decentralized data fusion (FG-DDF) framework was developed for the analysis and exploitation of conditional independence in \emph{heterogeneous} Bayesian decentralized fusion problems, in which robots update and fuse pdfs over different, but overlapping subsets of random states.
+This allows robots to efficiently use smaller probabilistic models and sparse message passing to accurately and scalably fuse relevant local parts of a larger global joint state pdf while accounting for data dependencies between robots.
+Whereas prior work required limiting assumptions about network connectivity and model linearity, this paper relaxes these to explore the applicability and robustness of FG-DDF in more general settings.
+We develop a new heterogeneous fusion rule which generalizes the homogeneous covariance intersection algorithm for such cases and test it in multi-robot tracking and localization scenarios with non-linear motion/observation models under communication dropouts.
+Simulation and hardware experiments show that, in practice, the FG-DDF continues to provide consistent filtered estimates under these more practical operating conditions, while reducing computation and communication costs by more than $99\%$, thus enabling the design of scalable real-world multi-robot systems.